marcpope/zabbix-multisslperhost/README.md

 Now, download the template and import it into your Zabbix Server under "Data Collection > Templates". https://github.com/marcpope/zabbix-multisslperhost/blob/main/zbx_ssl_template.yaml

-Modify your host to include the SSL Custom Template
+Modify your host to include the SSL Custom Template, it will start populating latest data.

+There are 3 triggers set for various days of expiration, you can modify those as you desire.
+<21 days (WARNING)
+<10 days (HIGH)
+<1 days (DISASTER)